 The Policy describes the types of personal information we collect, how we use the information, with whom we share it, and the rights of and choices available to individuals regarding our use of their information.
 We also describe the measures we take to protect the security of the information and how you can contact us about our privacy practices and to exercise your rights.

-We endeavor to provide every protection possible to your data.
+We endeavour to provide every protection possible for your data.
 Should you have cause for concern or a general enquiry please contact us.

 Contact Name: Lauren Hartill

 Why does Woodrow Mercer need to collect and store personal data?

 In order for us to provide you with the best recruitment service, we need to collect personal data.
 In any event, we are committed to ensuring that the information we collect and use is appropriate for the purpose outlined below, and does not constitute an invasion of your privacy.

 How Woodrow Mercer uses your information

 Woodrow Mercer will process – that means collect, store and use – the information you provide in a manner that is compatible with the EU’s General Data Protection Regulation (GDPR).
 We will endeavour to keep your information accurate and up to date and not keep it for longer than is necessary.

 Our aim is not to be intrusive, and we undertake not to ask irrelevant or unnecessary questions.
 Moreover, the information you provide will be subject to rigorous measures and procedures to minimise the risk of unauthorised access or disclosure.

 We will use the information you provide for the following purposes: